CppMicroServices/rfcs/text/0009-BundleTracker-integration.md

 To implement the `BundleTrackerCustomizer` methods, there are two options that have the same effect:

-- Implementing a concrete subclass of `BundleTrackerCustomizer` and passing a `std::shared_ptr` to an instance into the `BundleTracker` constructor.
+- Subclassing `BundleTrackerCustomizer`, constructing it as a `std::shared_ptr` instance, and passing it into the `BundleTracker` constructor.
-- Subclassing `BundleTracker` and overriding the `BundleTrackerCustomizer` methods, then passing in a `nullptr` to the `BundleTracker` constructor.
+- Subclassing `BundleTracker` and overriding the `BundleTrackerCustomizer` methods.

-The `BundleTrackerCustomizer` methods offer the ability to create and manage custom objects to be tracked (the pointer returned from `AddingBundle(const Bundle&, const BundleEvent&)` will be passed into the other methods when called on the same `Bundle`).
-Additionally, if a `NULL` is returned, the object will not be tracked by the `BundleTracker`.
+The `BundleTrackerCustomizer` methods offer the ability to create and manage custom objects to be tracked (the object returned from `AddingBundle(const Bundle&, const BundleEvent&)` will be passed into the other methods when called on the same `Bundle`).
+Additionally, if a `nullptr` is returned, the object will not be tracked by the `BundleTracker`.

 The three callbacks are called under the following conditions:

 `AddingBundle`:

-- A `Bundle` enters a state covered by the `stateMask`, and is not currently being tracked.
+- An untracked `Bundle` enters a state covered by the `stateMask`.

 `RemovedBundle`:

-- A `Bundle` that is currently being tracked enters a state not covered by the `stateMask`.
+- A tracked `Bundle` enters a state not covered by the `stateMask`.
-- A `Bundle` is removed manually using `Remove()`
+- A `Bundle` is removed manually using `Remove()`.
-- A `Bundle` is currently being tracked when the `Close()` method is called on the `BundleTracker` (or when the `BundleTracker` goes out of scope).
+- When `BundleTracker::Close()` is called or the `BundleTracker` goes out of scope when `Bundle`s are being tracked.

 `ModifiedBundle`:

-- A `Bundle` enters a state covered by the `stateMask`, and is currently being tracked.
+- A tracked `Bundle` enters a state covered by the `stateMask`.

 #### Extending a BundleTracker